 The distinctive feature of this record player is the complete isolation of components.
 The platter, main bearing, cartridge, and tonearm are mounted on the top platform, being separated from the bottom plinth by Sorbothane hemispheres for better vibration resistance.

 A one-piece carbon fiber tonearm features a fully adjustable VTA, azimuth, dampened arm lift mechanism that allows you to regulate how well the stylus tracks the grooves.
-Besides, even when the album comes to an end, the mechanism will automatically lift the tonearm to prevent the needle’s damage.
+When the album comes to an end, the mechanism will automatically lift the tonearm to prevent the needle’s damage.
+Though it’s a convenient feature for most users, audiophile purists may not favor this, as they often prefer complete manual control over their listening experience.

 Key specs